 Establishing a positive cybersecurity score

 We all have a credit score (whether we like it or not).
-It’s valued based on our debts, spending habits, and habits – good or bad.
-Obviously, the better the score, the better we’re off when it comes to loans, credit cards, mortgages, and anything dealing with money.
+It’s valued based on our debts and spending habits – good or bad.
+Obviously, the better the score, the better off we are when it comes to loans, credit cards, mortgages, and anything dealing with money.

-In that vein, there’s another score to keep in mind: cybersecurity.
-While there’s no official score, exactly, not like you see with a “credit,” it’s absolutely a concept to consider.
-The higher the better.
+On a related note, here’s another score to keep in mind: cybersecurity.
+While there’s not an official scoring system, exactly, not like you see with credit reporting, we believe that it’s just as important and worth considering.
+Like with the credit score, the higher the cybersecurity score, the better.
 Essentially, it’s a way to gauge how well your business is prepared to defend itself against different threats.
-It comes from different traits, and how effective those traits are.
+A cybersecurity score is composed of multiple traits and is based on the effectiveness of those traits.
 We’ll get into them in this article.

 Understanding the score